 I’ve love to hear from you about this DIY beauty recipe, do you think this was helpful to learn how to make your own lipstick?

-Please take two minutes of your time to let me know your thoughts and if you have any questions!
+Please take two minutes of your time to let me know your thoughts on how to make your own lipstick in the comments below!